When unlearning is free: leveraging low influence points to reduce computational costs: Unlearning framework

 We next integrate our unlearning framework with the top three ranked algorithms from the competition: \textit{fanchuan} (Rank 1), \textit{[kookmin Univ] LD\&BGW\&KJH} (Rank 2), and \textit{Seif Eddine Achour} (Rank 3)\footnote{\url{https://www.kaggle.com/competitions/neurips-2023-machine-unlearning/leaderboard}}.
 These methods differ in how they utilize the forget and retain sets, providing a robust testbed for assessing our framework.

 To ensure fair comparison in our recreated setup, we perform a hyperparameter sweep over learning rates and training epochs for each method (details in \cref{app:hyperparameters}).
-Likewise, we describe our computing environment in~\cref{app:environment}.
+Furthermore, we also perform an ablation study to better understand the effect of certain hyperparameters on our algorithms (\cref{app:ablation_study}), and describe our computing environment in~\cref{app:environment}.
 Using the best-performing configurations, we compare trade-offs between performance and resource usage.
-Our results show that incorporating our unlearning strategy can significantly reduce computational costs (up to 50\% of execution time) while maintaining competitive performance and privacy guarantees.
-To measure these, we evaluate both \textbf{accuracy} across evaluation datasets and resistance to \textbf{membership inference attacks (MIAs)}.
-These common metrics were used in the competition's starter kit and prior work alongside execution time~\citep{li2025funuboostingmachineunlearning}, so we adopt them in our setup for consistency.
+Our results show that incorporating our unlearning strategy can significantly reduce computational costs (up to 50\% of execution time) while maintaining competitive performance and privacy guarantees across our three unlearning scenarios.
+To measure these, we evaluate \textbf{accuracy} across evaluation datasets, resistance to a suite of \textbf{membership inference attacks (MIAs)}, as well as, performance on the competition's \textbf{official evaluation metric}\footnote{\url{https://github.com/google-deepmind/unlearning_evaluation}}.
+The accuracy and MIA metrics were used in the competition's starter kit and prior work alongside execution time~\citep{li2025funuboostingmachineunlearning}, so we adopt them in our setup for consistency.